 - Institutional capacity support to the Urban Development Unit (UDU).
-Established by the MLGRD to coordinate urban efforts by various stakeholders, the UDU will be strengthened so that it has the capacity to lead the process of promoting an inclusive approach to urbanisation. - Ghana Urban Forum (GUF).
-Initially launched in 2009 as the Ghana Urban Platform, the GUF became a permanent forum for all stakeholders in Ghana's urban sector to establish a national consensus on dealing with the challenges and opportunities of rapid urbanisation.
-Ghana held its fifth National Urban Forum on Spatial Planning and Land Value Capture in 2015.
+Established by the MLGRD to coordinate urban efforts by various stakeholders, the UDU will be developed so that it has the capacity to lead the process of promoting an inclusive approach to urbanisation. - Ghana Urban Forum (GUF).
+Initially launched in 2009 as the Ghana Urban Platform with support from CHF International, the GUF aims to become a permanent forum for all stakeholders in Ghana's urban sector to establish a national consensus on dealing with the challenges and opportunities of rapid urbanisation. - State of Ghanaian Cities Report.
+This report, to be developed by KNUST in partnership with the African Centre for Cities (ACC), will systematically document the nature of urban structures and analyse the socio-economic conditions of Ghana's cities.
+Once completed, the report will provide a robust information and analytical base for urban policy makers.